 - Blue Lips

-These symptoms can develop over time, or may be sudden, depending on how long ago you were exposed, the concentration of exposure, and other health conditions you may have.
+These symptoms can develop over time, or may be sudden.
+This often depends on how long ago you were exposed, the concentration of exposure and other health conditions you may have.
 Early symptoms are often manageable, but as silicosis develops and worsens, symptoms increase and respiratory failure becomes a greater concern.
 Diagnosing silicosis is an important step in managing symptoms.

 How Soon do Symptoms of Silicosis Develop?

 Symptom presentation often depends on the amount of dust you have been exposed to, and for what duration.

 - Acute Silicosis – Acute silicosis causes symptoms sooner than other types, usually within a few weeks of exposure, or up to five years after exposure.
 This is due to exposure to high concentrations of silica dust in a short period of time.

 - Chronic Silicosis – Chronic silicosis symptoms may not be experienced for 10 years or more after exposure.
 Some people do not receive a diagnosis of silicosis for several decades after exposure.

 - Accelerated Silicosis – Accelerated silicosis symptoms most commonly develop between five to 10 years after exposure to high concentrations of silica dust.

 People with silicosis are much more likely to develop certain medical conditions, such as: